 The unique Lopapeysa sweater and the Icelandic sheep wool

 Words by Ester, one of the expert local guides of Your Friend in Reykjavik

 The Icelandic sheep

 The Icelandic sheep is a separate breed, brought by the Vikings from Norway more than 1100 years ago.
 Because of the country’s isolation, the sheep of Iceland have developed certain traits that are not found anywhere else.
 We will tell you more about that in a later blog because, in this one, the focus is on the wool and the unique Lopapeysa sweater.

 There are more sheep than people in Iceland

 There are about half a million sheep in Iceland, but only around 360.000 people when this blog is written.
 The sheep are bred almost exclusively for meat and wool.
 They are usually shorn twice a year, in spring and the fall, and then the wool is sold to spinning mills, both large and small.
 As was done in the old days, some farmers have started spinning their own wool again but with modern equipment.
 Here is the website of one such sheep farmer, and Hulda (The name of the farmer) can even knit you a sweater according to your wishes.

 The two wool hair types of Icelandic sheep

 The wool we get from our sheep is worked in a way to combines the two different hair types we get from the sheep.

 One is the long, sturdy, coarse, water-resistant “tog, “which translates to rough wool.
 The other is the short, soft, warm “þel” (pronounced thel) which translates basically to fine wool.

-The fine wool, þel, is close to merino wool in characteristics but is curlier, so it holds more air, which gives it better isolating qualities.
-So, when combined with the tog, the yarn has incredible warmth sturdiness and is water-repellent, up to a point.
+The fine wool, þel, is close to merino wool in characteristics but is curlier, so it holds more air, which gives it better-isolating qualities.
+So, when combined with the tog, the yarn has incredible warmth and sturdiness and is water-repellent up to a point.